 Ideally, you’ll want to see 4 positive Proov PdG tests during the 7-10 days past peak fertility testing window to confirm successful ovulation has occurred.

-How do I increase my ovulation quality?
+How do I increase my ovulation health?

-The most important part of tracking consistently days 7, 8, 9, and 10 past peak is understanding the quality of your ovulation so that you can make improvements.
+The most important part of tracking consistently days 7, 8, 9, and 10 past peak is understanding the health of your ovulation so that you can make improvements.
 First and foremost, we recommend taking your Proov results to your doctor.

 1. Functional foods